This section provides technical information on the data held by the Cancer Registry.

 |-1967||Mapped to ICD-9-CMA-II||ICD-7|

-The changes and increasing detail over time may make it harder to map forward (mapping older data to new codes).
+The changes and increasing detail over time may make it hard to map data forward (mapping older data to new codes).
 Mapping the ICD-10-AM data back to ICD-9 CMA-II is useful for looking at time series data.

 Morphology coding changes (ICD-O)

 The third edition of ICD-O contains a revised morphology section.
-New classifications have been introduced and new codes assigned to accommodate them.
-This has resulted in changes to the coding of cancers diagnosed since 1 January 2003.
-For some tumour types, particularly haematological malignancies and ovarian cancer, these changes may affect incidence reporting.
-For particular cancer sites, registrations from 1 January 2003 onwards are not comparable with registrations prior to this date (see below).
+New classifications were introduced and new codes assigned to accommodate them.
+This resulted in changes to the coding of cancers diagnosed from 1 January 2003.
+For some tumour types, particularly haematological malignancies and ovarian cancer, these changes have affected incidence reporting and registrations from 1 January 2003 onwards are not comparable with registrations prior to this date (see below).